 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can grab your user’s manual.
+If you don’t find it, you can grab your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

 The industry has changed from R22 to R410a, which you may identify by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 You may have heard information about “drop-in” replacements for R22.
 We strongly recommend against this route.
-Normally a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
+Normally a homeowner who is concerned about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
 It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
-The phrase “drop-in” is referring to retrofitting a system, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
+The phrase “drop-in” is suggesting retrofitting a unit, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
 In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this crucial step is avoided, your system will quickly stop running, and you’ll end up installing a new unit anyway.
+If this critical step is avoided, your system will quickly stop working, and you’ll end up installing a new unit anyway.
 If you are dead set on exploring retrofitting, then consult with an HVAC company to determine your best option.

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
-You can always find this and the refrigerant type by checking the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out problem may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
+You can always find this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?